 The complaint is landing as Facebook tries to stay ahead of a growing array of criticism over its privacy practices and its ability to keep hate speech, live-streamed murders and suicides off its service.
 In the face of criticism, CEO Mark Zuckerberg has spoken of his pride in the company’s ability to weed out violent posts automatically through artificial intelligence.
-During an earnings call last month, for instance, he repeated a carefully worded formulation that Facebook has been employing.

 A supplementary petition, filed mid-September 2019, highlights Facebook’s continued failure to address and remove hate content from platform.
 Read the Associated Press article on the update here.

 These misleading statements about the company’s handling of terror and hate content violate its duties to disclose material information and risks to its shareholders.
 It is time for the SEC to rein in Facebook’s deception of its shareholders and the public on its approach to terrorism and white supremacy.